Rachel Mitchell’s Kavanaugh Report Just Tells Republicans What They Want to Hear

 On occasion, the Supreme Court will appoint an outside lawyer to argue a position no one else is arguing, usually when a party declines to defend a lower court’s decision in a hypertechnical legal dispute.
 At the end of that lawyer’s service, as custom dictates, Chief Justice John Roberts will acknowledge the attorney’s contributions to the case and express gratitude on behalf of the court.
 “You have ably discharged that responsibility, for which we are grateful,” Roberts will say in open court.

-But that’s in the judicial branch.
+But that’s in the Judicial branch.
 In the Senate, things are different.

-Rachel Mitchell, the sex-crimes prosecutor appointed last week to get to the bottom of the sexual misconduct allegations against Supreme Court nominee Brett Kavanaugh, didn’t get anywhere close that kind of recognition.
+Rachel Mitchell, the sex-crimes prosecutor appointed last week to get to the bottom of the sexual-misconduct allegations against Supreme Court nominee Brett Kavanaugh, didn’t get anywhere close to that kind of recognition.
 The Republican side of the Senate Judiciary Committee, which hired her to do its bidding in questioning Christine Blasey Ford, Kavanaugh’s accuser, quietly relieved her of her duties about halfway through the hearing; she had barely made it through three five-minute rounds with the judge when Lindsey Graham, in a fit of rage, decided to take over.
 And then she just sat there, never to be acknowledged again.

 Not to leave the impression that she was just the committee’s “female assistant,” as Mitch McConnell memorably termed her expected service, Mitchell has now submitted a five-page written report with her analysis about the evidence she was able to gather in the limited time she was given.
 Which is to say: Mostly her impressions about Ford’s testimony, which was the lion’s share of her interventions.
 At the outset of her report, she cautions that she “was not pressured in any way to write this memorandum” or to commit to paper anything “with which I do not fully agree.”
 And she volunteers that she’s a registered Republican but nonetheless “not a political or partisan person.”